kev065/aviation-accidents/README.md

 3. **Cleaning 'Model' Column Values**: To ensure consistency, I've converted all values in this column to strings.
 Additionally, I replaced spaces with hyphens to avoid any potential issues with spaces in our data.

 ## **Data Reduction**
-In our analysis of aviation accidents, I aim to focus on the most relevant data to enable making of informed recommendations.
+In this analysis, I aim to focus on the most relevant data to enable making of informed recommendations.
 As such, I have decided to perform data reduction by dropping certain columns from this dataset.
 This step will simplify our data and make it easier to handle, without losing the information that is crucial to our analysis.

 The columns I dropped are: